BrickTools/LDrawTools/Readme.md

 ```
 $ LDMakeList -h
-USAGE: LDMakeList [options]
+Usage: LDMakeList [options]

-OPTIONS:
+Options:
 -d        Sort by description
 -n        Sort by file name
 -m        Ignore parts that moved (~ Moved to...)
 -~        Ignore parts that start with tilde (~)
 -_        Ignore parts that start with _
 -=        Ignore parts that start with =
 --type    Output format: either json or list
+--filter  Filter parts which contain the specified word (case-insensitive)
 -h        Show this help
 ```

 ### Examples